scarlett-de/taxi-data-dbt/README.md

 Use of SQL and Jinja templating within dbt models

 ## Project Structure
-**profiles.yml**: Configures dbt connection to BigQuery via service account with specified dataset and project.
+**profiles.yml**: Configures dbt connection to BigQuery via service account with specified project and dataset. set trips_data_all as default dataset

-**dbt_project.yml**: dbt project configuration including model paths, materializations, and dataset targets.
+**dbt_project.yml**: dbt project configuration including model paths(where the models are saved), materializations(how to build models like view, table etc.), and dataset targets(dataset or schema in the warehouse).

-Models:

-staging: Contains views for raw external tables (Green and Yellow taxi trips).

-core: Contains materialized tables that combine, clean, and enrich data for analytics.

-Sources: Defined for raw external datasets ext_green_taxi and ext_yellow_taxi.

-Transformations: SQL models that:
+**Models**:
+- staging models:

+Handle raw data cleaning

+Standardize column types

+Remove duplicate entries using row_number() over (...)

+Generate surrogate keys

+- Core models:

-Union Green and Yellow taxi trip data, adding service type labels.
+Join and unify taxi trip records from multiple sources.

-Join trip data with dim_zones table for location context (borough, zone).
+Enrich data with geographic zone details.

+Provide aggregated insights such as fare trends and trip volumes.

+- Dimension Tables
+Contain cleaned metadata (e.g., pickup/dropoff zones).

+Used to join contextual information into fact models.

+**Use of Macro**
+This project leverages custom dbt macros to simplify and standardize repetitive logic across models.
+For example, the macro get_payment_type_description converts payment type codes into meaningful labels, improving readability and maintainability of SQL.

 ## Technologies Used